CSCfi/csc-user-guide/docs/apps/julia.md

 We should define and use a command line interface because it is more flexible than hard-coding values to the scripts.

-### Running Julia jobs on Puhti and Mahti
+### Running Julia jobs on Puhti, Mahti and LUMI clusters
-We explain how to run serial, parallel and GPU jobs with Julia on Puhti and Mahti in the [**Running Julia jobs on Puhti and Mahti clusters**](../support/tutorials/julia.md) section.
+We explain how to run serial, parallel and GPU jobs with Julia on Puhti, Mahti and LUMI in the [**Running Julia jobs on Puhti, Mahti and LUMI clusters**](../support/tutorials/julia.md) tutorial.

 ### Using Julia on Jupyter and VSCode